stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

-If only you had no glands.
+If only I had no glands.

 #### BEN

-Actually, this is a very dry-- you like dust baths Lydia.
+Actually, this is a very dry--you like dust baths?
+Lydia?

 #### MR SQUEAKINGTON